REACHING READERS

 I love writing.
 It's a treat.
 And these days it's squashed into weekends and evenings.
 More of my time is spent talking to readers, not just to promote my own work, but a huge range of authors who deserve to reach a wider audience.

-In 2025, Murder Squad celebrates its 25th Anniversary.
-Yes, astonishingly, it's a quarter century since seven, unknown, mid-list crime writers joined forces to publicise our work.
+In 2025, Murder Squad celebrated its 25th Anniversary.
+Yes, astonishingly, A quarter century ago seven, unknown, mid-list crime writers joined forces to publicise our work.
 Four of the original founders remain, plus two (relative) newbies.
 The squad has garnered many accolades and awards during that time - and now boasts not one, but TWO Diamond Dagger winners!

 Murder Squad